animalCodes/ab_lang_comparisons/CONTRIBUTING.md

 * When contributing a new spec, make sure it follows the format in `/spec/template.md`, and that it can be implemented in atleast *most* languages - preferably all!

-* Additionally, new specifications should showcase functionality / language features previously not seen.
-(For instance there is no point in a "Arch is the best" program, as its functionality is already shown in `hello_world`)

 ## New languages:

 "Adding a new language" to the project consists of the following: